Make "batctl log" usable with network namespaces

 I guess, netlink is not suitable to stream log data?
 Nor is plain printk'ing an option, I suppose.
 What facilities could be suitable?

-#3 Updated by Sven Eckelmann almost 2 years ago
+#3 Updated by Sven Eckelmann about 2 years ago

 There was already a patchset from Andrew to create per netns folders in debugfs.
 So it it is at least theoretically possible.
 I personally would not invest too much time into it because it was already planned to deactivate/remove the batadv debugfs in the future.